COVID-19: Library Information

 Unfortunately, we are unable to accept book donations at any library location.
 Please do not leave donations on the curbside pickup table, and do not place donations in the book drops.
 We will gladly accept donations once again in the future and will make that announcement when ready.

 Our 3D printer is available for your requests!
 Patrons can still send in their 3D print files to the Appoquinimink, Hockessin, Kirkwood, Newark, or Route 9 Library to be printed!
-Fill out a quick form and email your .stl file.
-When the print is ready, the library will contact you and set up a time to pick up your object through the library’s curbside service.
-Contact your local library for additional information.
+Visit our 3D printing page for additional information.

 Additional Library Information: